GDP in Portugal

 Portugal - GDP (billions of Euros)

-FocusEconomics Consensus Forecast panelists see GDP climbing 4.0% in 2021, which is down 0.2 percentage points from last month’s forecast.
-In 2022, the economy is seen growing 4.3%.
+FocusEconomics Consensus Forecast panelists see GDP growing 0.6% in 2023, which is down 0.2 percentage points from the previous month’s forecast.
+For 2024, the panel sees GDP climbing 1.9%.

 Portugal - GDP (EUR bn) Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.